Pohnpeian language

 Pohnpeian is a Micronesian language spoken as the indigenous language of the island of Pohnpei in the Caroline Islands.
-Pohnpeian has approximately 30,000 (estimated) native speakers living in Pohnpei and its outlying atolls and islands with another 10,000-15,000 (estimated) living off island in parts of the US mainland, Hawaii and Guam.
-It is the second-most widely spoken native language of the Federated States of Micronesia.
+Pohnpeian has approximately 30,000 (estimated) native speakers living in Pohnpei and its outlying atolls and islands with another 10,000-15,000 (estimated) living off island in parts of the US mainland, Hawaii, and Guam.
+It is the second-most widely spoken native language of the Federated States of Micronesia the first being Chuukese.

-Pohnpeian features a "high language" including some specialized vocabulary, used in speaking about people of high rank.
+Pohnpeian features a "high language", referred to as Meing or Mahsen en Meing including specialized vocabulary used when speaking to, or about people of high rank.

 Classification

 Pohnpeian is most closely related to the Chuukic languages of Chuuk (formerly Truk).
 Ngatikese, Pingelapese and Mwokilese of the Pohnpeic languages are closely related languages to Pohnpeian.
 Pohnpeian shares 81% lexical similarity with Pingelapese, 75% with Mokilese, and 36% with Chuukese.

 Pohnpeian employs a great deal of loanwords from colonial languages such as English, Japanese, Spanish, and German.
-However, these "loanwords" are neither spelled or pronounced the same as the source language.
+However, these loanwords are neither spelled nor pronounced exactly the same as the source language.
+Examples of these loanwords include: